Canonical S-expressions: csexp vs. XML

 Both csexp and XML are fully recursive.

 The first atom in a csexp list, by convention roughly corresponds to an XML element type name in identifying the "type" of the list.
 However, in csexp this can be any atom in any encoding (e.g., a JPEG, a Unicode string, a WAV file, …), while XML element names are identifiers, constrained to certain characters, like programming-language identifiers. csexp's method is obviously more general; on the other hand, Identifying what encoding such an item is in, and thus how to interpret it, is determined only by a particular user's conventions, meaning that a csexp application must build such conventions for itself, in code, documentation, and so forth.

 Similarly, csexp atoms are binary (consisting of a length prefix followed by totally arbitrary bytes), while XML is designed to be human-readable (while arguably less so than JSON or YAML) – so arbitrary bytes in XML must be encoded somehow (for example, a bitmapped image can be included using base64).
 This means that storing large amounts of non-readable information in uncompressed XML takes more space; on the other hand, it will survive translation between alternate character sets (including transmission through network hosts that may apply differing character sets, line-end conventions, etc.).

 It has been suggested that XML "merges" a sequence of strings within one element into a single string, while csexp allows a sequence of atoms within a list and those atoms remain separate from one another; but this is incorrect.
+(Note: The SAX interface to XML allows an XML parser to break up (single) text strings any way it likes.
+Some implementations (incorrectly) return multiple lines as single text nodes, which may have led to this common misunderstanding.)
 Exactly like S-expressions and csexp, XML has a notion of a "sequence of strings" only if the "strings" are separated somehow: